-1. Interest rate swaps: These involve swapping only the interest related cash flows
+1. Interest rate swaps: These involve swapping only the interest related cash flows between the parties in the same currency.

 2. Currency swaps: These entail swapping both principal and interest between the parties, with the cash flows in one direction being in a different currency than those in the opposite direction.